customautosys/docx-to-pdf-axios/README.md

 # docx-to-pdf-axios

-Convert docx files to pdf using http://convertonlinefree.com.
-Convert docx files to pdf using http://convertonlinefree.com.
+Convert docx files to pdf using https://tools.pdf24.org.
 This fork uses axios so it is compatible with both the browser and node.

 ## Copyright Notice